Cosma is a curated directory of the best resources on the Web!

 It turned out that using a Rioch Theta S 360° camera and RoundMe to hack together a demo led to an unexpectedly fun and usable interface.
 The resulting “Toy Worlds” are now serving as an interface to Cosma.
 You can see a demo on Roundme.

-The technology platform, content inventory, target audience and motivational strategy all evolved through many iterations since then, and they are now approaching a place where they function together to provide a valuable resource ready to be shared with the public.
+The technology platform, content inventory, target audience and motivational strategy have all evolved through many iterations, and they are now approaching a point where they can function together to provide a valuable resource ready to be shared with the public.

 More history will be posted soon, please stay tuned…